hirak99/ordered_thread_pool/README.md

 This system enables such an operation.

 Ai's indicate a costly job, Bi's indicate a fast job - e.g. writing to some stream.

 # Dependencies

 The libraries are header-only, and none of the following dependencies are required to use them in your project.

 Nonetheless, they are required to build the tests.

-## Ninja
+## (Optional) Ninja

-Ninja is a fast build system alternative to make.
+[Ninja](https://ninja-build.org/) is a fast build system alternative to make.

 Install with -
 ```bash
 sudo apt install ninja-build
 ```

+Uncomment lines in build.sh with ninja, and replace existing lines to build with ninja.

 ## GoogleTest

 This uses GoogleTest for unit testing.
 Following commands install it in Debian distros -

 ```bash
 sudo apt install libgtest-dev build-essential cmake